 Be patient, there are thousands of blog posts published every day.
 There are no shortcuts.
 Use your time to write more excellent content.

 What is the best keyword research tool?

 I use Google search, Quora, and Ubersuggest.
 All are free and give you all the information you need to find excellent keywords.

 What about paid keyword research tools?

-If you do decide to use a paid tool be sure to do lots of research on them because these tools have good affiliate payouts.
-That means that they offer good commission payments to websites that advertise or promote their keyword tools.
+I have never used a paid keyword tool so I can’t give an opinion on them.
+If you do decide to use a paid tool, do research because these tools have affiliate programs.
+That means, they offer a commission payment to websites that advertise or promote their keyword tools.

 How long does it take to do keyword research?

 When you first start doing keyword research it feels like you are spending hours on it.
 The more you do it the faster you get.

 How do I do keyword research for free?